Before starting the manufacturing stage, here are some basic technical points.

 Here are a few tips to help you keep your watch strap in good condition for as long as possible:

-- Avoid contact with water, humidity, perfume, body creams and prolonged contact with UV/sun rays.
+- Avoid contact with water, moisture, perfume, body creams, and prolonged contact with UV/sunlight.

-- Change your watch or strap regularly to alternate and ensure the lifespan of your accessory.
+- Change your watch or bracelet regularly to alternate and ensure the longevity of your accessory.

-- Use a soft cotton cloth to remove dust and dirt from the case and your bracelet.
-When the leather starts to become dull, put a drop of care (e.g. Saphir universal cream or grease) on your cloth and nourish the leather by rubbing the cloth gently (be careful not to put too much).
-We do not recommend using this cream on all leathers and we do not recommend using water or glycerine soap on your leather (except for smooth mineral-tanned cowhide leather).
+- Use a soft cotton cloth to remove dust and dirt from the case and your strap.
+When the leather begins to look dull, apply a drop of leather conditioner (e.g., Saphir Universal Cream or a leather grease) to your cloth and gently rub the cloth to nourish the leather (be careful not to use too much).
+We do not recommend using this cream on all types of leather, and we do not recommend using water or glycerin soap on your leather (unless it is smooth, mineral-tanned cowhide).

-Is it possible to change my metal or silicone watch strap for a leather watch strap?
+Is it possible to change a metal or silicone watch strap to a leather watch strap?

-Yes, it is absolutely possible to change a silicone or metal watch strap for a leather strap.
-The only condition is that your watch strap must be attached to the case using spring bars.
+Yes, it is perfectly possible to change a silicone or metal watch strap to a leather one.
+The only requirement is that your watch strap must be attached to the case using spring bars.

 How do I repair the damaged edges of my bracelet?

-- Detach the strap from the case (to avoid damaging it and to make the job easier).
+- Detach the bracelet from the case (to avoid damaging it and to make the job easier).

-- Sand the slices with an abrasive sponge (always in the same direction).
+- Sand the edges with an abrasive sponge (always in the same direction).

 - Work all the slices, even those that are not damaged.